Wireless ad hoc network: Packet radio

 A Stanford Research Institute's Packet Radio Van, site of the first three-way internetworked transmission.

 Initial, large-scale trials of the Near-term digital radio, February 1998.

 The earliest wireless data network was called PRNET, the packet radio network, and was sponsored by Defense Advanced Research Projects Agency (DARPA) in the early 1970s.
 Bolt, Beranek and Newman Inc. (BBN) and SRI International designed, built, and experimented with these earliest systems.
 Experimenters included Robert Kahn, Jerry Burchfiel, and Ray Tomlinson.
-Similar experiments took place in the amateur radio community with the x25 protocol.
+Similar experiments took place in the amateur radio community with the AX.25 protocol.
 These early packet radio systems predated the Internet, and indeed were part of the motivation of the original Internet Protocol suite.
 Later DARPA experiments included the Survivable Radio Network (SURAN) project, which took place in the 1980s.
 A successor to these systems was fielded in the mid-1990s for the US Army, and later other nations, as the Near-term digital radio.

 Another third wave of academic and research activity started in the mid-1990s with the advent of inexpensive 802.11 radio cards for personal computers.
 Current wireless ad hoc networks are designed primarily for military utility.
 Problems with packet radios are: (1) bulky elements, (2) slow data rate, (3) unable to maintain links if mobility is high.
 The project did not proceed much further until the early 1990s when wireless ad hoc networks were born.